-#1 Updated by Jose Carlos Garcia Sogo about 7 years ago
+#1 Updated by Jose Carlos Garcia Sogo over 7 years ago

 I have seen this behavior only when I have an old installation of darktable and I install on top of it a new one (compiling from source, not installing a package).
 Are you sure you have removed your install dir before installing a new version?
 Have you removed build/ dir inside the source dir before compiling?